Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Introduction

-RLVR replaces learned preference models with deterministic, programmatic verifiers that score a completion by checking structured properties, such as identifier correctness and output format.
-Recent work shows that RLVR can substantially improve reasoning and structured generation in LLMs \cite{shao2024deepseekmath,deepseekr1,wen2025rlvr}, while avoiding the cost and subjectivity of human preference collection in RLHF-style pipelines \cite{ouyang2022training}.
-However, standard on-policy RLVR can be constrained by the base model's empirical support: under small rollout budgets, some prompts yield no verified-correct samples, providing little learning signal in that iteration \cite{wu2025invisibleleash}.
-We observe this reward sparsity regime frequently in CTI tasks that require precise grounding of long-tail identifiers and strict schemas.
+A key observation behind this work is that many CTI tasks are directly verifiable.
+Unlike open-ended preference tasks, CTI outputs often have canonical targets: an ATT\&CK technique ID, a CWE label, a CVSS vector, a mitigation set, or a structured extraction schema.
+This makes CTI well-suited to reinforcement learning with verifiable rewards (RLVR), where deterministic programmatic verifiers score model outputs without requiring a learned reward model or human preference labels.
+RLVR has recently improved reasoning and structured generation in LLMs~\citep{shao2024deepseekmath,deepseekr1,wen2025rlvr}, while avoiding the cost and subjectivity of RLHF-style preference collection~\citep{ouyang2022training}.
+However, standard on-policy RLVR is limited by empirical support: with a small rollout budget, hard prompts may produce no verified-correct completions, yielding little useful learning signal in that iteration~\citep{wu2025invisibleleash}.
+We find this sparse-reward regime common in CTI, especially for long-tail identifiers and strict structured outputs.

-In this work, we introduce \textbf{Minerva}, a CTI expert LLM trained on a large curated dataset spanning three modalities: (i) vulnerability-centric mapping (e.g., CVE $\rightarrow$ CWE/CVSS/ATT\&CK), (ii) detection-centric mapping (e.g., Sigma/Sentinel/Splunk $\rightarrow$ ATT\&CK), and (iii) procedure and attribution-oriented mapping (e.g., behaviors or scenarios $\rightarrow$ techniques, mitigations, or actors).
-All tasks share a structured target space with canonical identifiers and deterministic verification.
-To train reliably under reward sparsity, we propose \textbf{MinervaRL}.
-This RLVR extension augments hard prompts with \emph{answer-conditioned} generation, providing the correct label together with a canonical reference for that label to support grounded reasoning and increase the chance of producing verified trajectories.
-We then distill these verified trajectories back to the original, answer-free prompts via a lightweight supervised step, improving learning on prompts that would otherwise contribute zero reward under limited sampling.
-Our key contributions are as follows.
+We introduce \textbf{Minerva}, a unified CTI training suite and RLVR pipeline for specializing open-weight LLMs to verifier-checkable CTI workflows.
+Minerva-CTI contains 16 training tasks spanning three broad families: vulnerability-centric mapping, such as CVE $\rightarrow$ CWE/CVSS/ATT\&CK; detection-centric mapping, such as Sigma, Microsoft Sentinel, and Splunk rules $\rightarrow$ ATT\&CK; and procedure-oriented mapping, such as scenarios or behaviors $\rightarrow$ techniques, tactics, mitigations, or threat actors.
+All tasks are normalized to canonical target spaces and paired with deterministic verifiers.

+To train reliably under sparse verifier feedback, we propose \textbf{MinervaRL}.
+MinervaRL augments the standard GRPO-based RLVR loop with hardness-gated answer-conditioned rationale generation.
+When the current policy fails to produce a fully verified rollout for a prompt, MinervaRL temporarily reveals the gold label during training to elicit a short rationale trace, filters the generated candidates for correctness and quality, and distills accepted traces back onto the original answer-free prompt.
+Thus, the deployed model never receives label hints, while training can seed verified trajectories for prompts that would otherwise remain outside the empirical support of small-budget RLVR.